Zway68/Zway68/README.md

 - 👀 I’m interested in database technology
 - 🌱 I’m currently learning Python, R and SQL
 - 💞️ I’m looking to collaborate on database/data related projects
-- 📫 How to reach me zoe.airea@gmail.com
+- 📫 How to reach me zoe.airea@gmail.com or linkedin: https://www.linkedin.com/in/ziwei-zoe-deng/

 <!---
 Zway68/Zway68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.